prmr/SoftwareDesign/modules/Module-03.md

 * Understand the difference between a static and dynamic perspective on software;
 * Understand the meaning and implications of shared state and unique objects;
-* Understand the difference between the concepts of object identity and object equality, and they implications for software design;
+* Understand the difference between the concepts of object identity and object equality, and their implications for software design;
-* Be able to correctly and effectively use the methods of the Object class;
+* Be able to correctly and effectively use the methods of the `Object` class;
 * Be able to effectively use the Singleton and Flyweight design patterns;
 * Be able to effectively use UML State Diagrams to reason about the abstract states of complex stateful objects;
 * Be able to correctly use Java's cloning mechanism;